xcfem/xc/verif/tests/actions/traffic_loads/railway_traffic/readme.md

 # Railway traffic loads verification tests
+Load and load eﬀects of traﬃc loads on railway bridges.

 ### Dynamic load factors.
 Dynamic load factors (ϕ) relate the magnitude of vertical wheel-to-rail loads in operation (dynamic loads) to static loads resulting from the weight of the vehicle and its contents, as a function of train speed.